Enjoy Tohoku's Summer Festivals to the Fullest! - Complete Guide to Summer Festivals -

 July 29th: Soma Nomaoi (Soma City, Fukushima Prefecture) → August 3rd: Koriyama Uneme Festival (Koriyama, Fukushima) → August 4th: Fukushima Waraji Festival (Fukushima, Fukushima) → August 5th: Yamagata Hanagasa Festival (Yamagata, Yamagata) → August 6th: Sendai Tanabata Festival (Sendai, Miyagi)

-The start will be the Soma Nomaoi on July 29th , but in the southern Tohoku region there will be a gap until the Koriyama Uneme Festival, which is also held in Fukushima Prefecture, followed by the Yamagata Hanagasa Festival and Sendai Tanabata Festival.
+The festivals start with the Soma Nomaoi on July 29th, but in southern Tohoku, there is a gap before the Koriyama Uneme Festival, also held in Fukushima Prefecture, followed by the Yamagata Hanagasa Festival and the Sendai Tanabata Festival.

-In southern Tohoku, there are festivals every weekend , so if you can't take a day off during the week, you'll probably just end up admiring the Tanabata decorations on Sunday night.
+there are festivals every weekend in southern Tohoku, if you can't take time off during the week, it looks like you'll end up just looking at the Tanabata decorations on Sunday night.

 It's important to check summer festival information in advance